isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 It exists to facilitate replication between instances of MySQL.
 It is useful for other things, but as the binlog evolves, these other things have to track the changes.

-For example, lot of work is currently being done on CDC with various tools.
+For example, a lot of work is currently being done on CDC with various tools.
 The objective is mainly
 "Use replication as a channel to extract database changes in a defined format, and put them on a Kafka bus.
 These change events will then be used to re-create a database image in other formats, for example in Hadoop or elsewhere."